Skip to content

 What it describes: the constant background hum of food thoughts.
 What should I eat next?
 There's pizza in the break room.
 I shouldn't, but I could.
 Actually I want chips.
 Wait, dinner is in two hours.
 But what if I justโ€”

 People starting semaglutide (Wegovy, Ozempic) or tirzepatide (Zepbound, Mounjaro) report the loop going quiet within the first 2โ€“4 weeks, often before any weight change shows on the scale.
-For some, it's the most striking effect of the drug โ€” more noticeable than appetite suppression or nausea.
+For some, it's the single most striking effect of the drug โ€” louder than appetite suppression, louder than nausea.

 "It wasn't that I stopped wanting food.
 It was like someone turned down a radio I didn't know was playing.
 I could finally think about other things." โ€” Paraphrased from a top-voted r/Ozempic thread, 2025